rks101/eglinux/README.md

 lrwxrwxrwx 1 root root 15 Aug  1 15:25 /dev/stderr -> /proc/self/fd/2
 ```

-We can redirect output or input as below:
+We can redirect output or input as below (using double quotes because of markup side-effect):

 - ">"  redirect output
-- ">>" : append to redirected output
+- ">>"  append to redirected output

-- 2> redirect error
+- "2>" redirect error
-- 2>> append to redirected error
+- "2>>" append to redirected error (not required)

-- < redirect input
+- "<" redirect input    <== Tip: for large files, use cat instead of <
-- << used in "here document" by cat << END  (get anything till you type delimiter END)
+- "<<" used in "here document" by cat command: `cat << END`  (get anything till you type the delimiter END)

+- "2>&1" redirects both stdout and stderr

 When desired to suppress the noise of output, stdout and stderr can be merged:
 ```